openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 The '``llvm.experimental.constrained.fcmp``' and
-'``llvm.experimental.constrained.fcmps``' intrinsics return a boolean value or vector of boolean values based on comparison of its operands.
+'``llvm.experimental.constrained.fcmps``' intrinsics return a boolean value or vector of boolean values based on comparison of its arguments.

-If the operands are floating-point scalars, then the result type is a boolean (:ref:`i1 <t_integer>`).
+If the arguments are floating-point scalars, then the result type is a boolean (:ref:`i1 <t_integer>`).

-If the operands are floating-point vectors, then the result type is a vector of boolean with the same number of elements as the operands being compared.
+If the arguments are floating-point vectors, then the result type is a vector of boolean with the same number of elements as the arguments being compared.

 The '``llvm.experimental.constrained.fcmp``' intrinsic performs a quiet